Policies and Procedures

 1. Statement of Intent

-The key commitments of Kids’ Corner Limited is the protection and safeguarding of children:
+The key commitments of Kids’ Corner is the protection and safeguarding of children:

 4. It is also committed to empowering young children, through the statutory requirements of its early year’s curriculum (Early Years Foundation Stage 2024), promoting their right to be strong, resilient, and listened to.